deepditch/deep.lib/README.md

 This repo requires Pytorch 3.0.
 This is an old version that I had to use since the latest versions do not support my (oldish) graphics card.

-Additional Dependencies (Hopefully this is comprehensive)
+Additional Dependencies For GPU Support (recommended)
 - Cuda 9.0
 - cudnn